Milk thistle, Silybum marianum hero image

 Magical properties

 The most obvious magical property of milk thistle shows through in its appearance.
-She’s a powerful protector of home, hearth and women.
-She reminds women that they are powerful and allowed to show their emotions.
-After centuries of being told that a woman should be sweet and caring, we sometimes forget that.
-But if this plant shows us anything, it is that you can be soft and fierce at the same time.
-But milk thistle does a lot more.
-For example, you can summon entities and send them away.
-And I haven’t even mentioned the fact that this plant is edible.
-You can read all about it in the rest of the monograph!
+You can tell this plant is not to be trifled with.
+It is a strong protector of home, hearth and women.
+This plant reminds women that they are powerful and allowed to show their emotions.
+After hearing for centuries that a woman should be sweet and caring, we still forget that sometimes.
+However, if this plant shows us anything, it is that you can be soft and fierce at the same time.

 Botanical description Milk thistle, Silybum marianum, Carduus marianus

-Milk thistle stands on a large taproot surmounted by a leaf rosette.
-This plant can grow up to 2 meters high and has a grooved and cobwebbed stem.
-Along that stem you’ll find the dark green, white veined leaves with yellowish spines along the edges.
-At the bottom of the plant the leaves are sessile, large and deeply cut pinnatifid and more upwardly clasping, lanceolate to cordate.
+Along that stem you will find the dark green, white-veined leaves with yellowish spines along the margins.
+At the bottom of the plant the leaves are sessile, large and deeply cut pinnatifid and more upwards clasping, lanceolate to cordate.

 The pink, purple or sometimes white flower is large and stands at stem apex.
 It consists of tubular florets with dentate bracts that have a long spine at the end.
 After flowering, the seed appears in the form of a brown or black achene on a pappus.